OSHA Fines Five Contractors $115K for Safety Violations on One Project

 Each company has 15 business days from receipt of its citations and penalties to comply, request an informal conference with OSHA’s area director, or contest the findings before the independent Occupational Safety and Health Review Commission.
 Every citation is a reminder that as employers and safety professionals, we can do better.

-Less Falls & Fines Happen with More Information & Protection
+Fewer Falls & Fines Happen with More Information & Protection

 In addition to the infographic mentioned above, additional statistics can be found in this fall protection infographic, produced by Graphic Products.
 We also offer premade fall protection labels & signs and more.
 For more on top 10 OSHA violations last year, check out our free guide.